 After periods of professional activity in Albany and Utica, he returned to New York City in 1831 and became a successful portraitist who painted many of New York's prominent citizens.
 In 1834 Dunlap reported that Spencer "has been in constant employment to the present time, and with increasing reputation."
 He became an academician of the American Academy in 1832, and served on its board directors from 1833 to 1835.
 He became an associate member of the National Academy of Design in 1837, a full academician in 1846, and corresponding secretary of the organization from 1849 to 1850, when he refused reelection in order to dedicate himself to painting.
 In 1858 the artist retired to upstate New York; he evidently experienced some marital difficulties at that time because his wife, without apparent justification, accused him of insanity and remained in New York City.
 Spencer died at Wampsville on April 3, 1875.

 Spencer painted in an extremely smooth, linear style characterized by a high degree of finish; his later works appear almost photographic.
 A provincial portraitist who specialized in conventional and literal likenesses, Spencer also painted genre and literary subjects.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dunlap, William.
 A History of the Rise and Progress of the Arts of Design in the United States.
 2 vols.
 1834: 2:436.